russelltg/wl-screenrec/README.md

 # Known issues

 - Cannot capture a region that spans more than one display.
 This is probably possible but quite difficult, espeicially with potential differences in refresh rate.
 Probably will never be supported.
-- For some reason mp4 output seems to be broken.
-AVI works great.
-I have no idea why!